TheBalkanDev/Something/README.md

 Similar to the [Mob Plugin](https://github.com/Nukkit-coders/MobPlugin) for Nukkit.

+## It donˋt work!
+• Yeah, this Plugin is very hard to fix, because it works with very complicate algorithms and Packets.
+• I do my best to fix it.
+If you want open an pull-request!
+• I will add new stuff when it's completely fixed!

 ## What does it better than the Original one?
 Look at the Features.